After a final day in Garibaldi of housekeeping and a last meal at our favorite Parkview Restaurant, Sunday morning we head south again.

 You know those calls, filled with expletives and sunken hearts.
 The ones of thwarted plans :-(

-Our call is really the second one.
-The first being the one to Janis that there are family medical issues at home that require them to return.
+This call is from Janis that there are family medical issues at home that require them to return.
 On Monday morning.

 The Port of Newport RV Park is a large asphalt park with level, FHU sites where the Yaquina River meets the bay.
 Nothing fancy, but clean and a good location.
 We get set up quickly and spend the rest of the day and evening with our soon-departing pals enjoying good food and catching up.
 And whining about what we aren't going to do together, what they're going to miss.
 Too soon good-byes and hugs.
 And then we're on our own.

 This time I don't forget a photo - Janis says no :-)))

 Monday we wander around the very busy town of Newport, go grocery shopping, take naps.
 Pout.